vmstio/docs/content/infrastructure/sidekiq.md

 ## Tuning

-Bootstrapping a Mastodon instance involves 30% community management, 20% general server management, and 50% determining what has angered Sidekiq.
+Bootstrapping a Mastodon server involves 30% community management, 20% general server management, and 50% determining what has angered Sidekiq.

 By default, deploying Mastodon from its source generates a single Sidekiq service with 25 threads.
 Each active thread can potentially establish a connection to the PostgreSQL database or perform other tasks, such as sending email notifications, fetching remote images, or notifying other servers of user posts.